 Solid business insights enable you to define your metrics and the data you’re using.
 Easily track metrics like your average order value and customer lifetime value with eye-catching visuals.

 Pricing: The open-source software is free.
-But if you want the platform to take care of the backend for you and offer support, it’s worth noting that Magento is known for being one of the pricier CMS platforms.
+But if you want the platform to take care of the backend for you and offer support, it’s worth noting that Adobe Commerce is known for being one of the pricier CMS platforms.
 There are no prices listed on the site, but plans reportedly start at around $2,000/month.